wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 # Inventory & Psyche

-You have as many **Inventory** slots as twice your Fortitude.
+<ins>**Inventory**</ins>.
+You have as many slots as twice your Fortitude.
 Inventory slots can be filled with objects you find in your travels, but also with scars and mutations you gain along the way.
 You gain scars when you get [Wounded](#dying--healing) and cant get rid of them.

 Each inventory slot filled above your limit lowers your Reflex by 1.
 Small items like potions and daggers can be stacked in your inventory in packs of 3 of the same type.
 It takes your turn to retrieve an item during combat unless it is in your first 3 slots.

-You have as many **Psyche** slots as twice your Willpower.
+<ins>**Psyche**</ins>.You have as many slots as twice your Willpower.
 Psyche slots can be filled with Skills, Spells, Followers and Beliefs, but also with emotional scars you gain along the way.
 You gain scars when you get [Wounded](#dying--healing).

 You cannot go above your psyche slot limit, but you can always forget a Skill, a Spell, or a Belief, or send a follower back home.
 You cant, however get rid of a scar like that.